DusanKasan/Mist/README.md

 the weight of the second resource will get decreased by 1 to -1.
 So when the request with uri `/test/uri` comes, the static resource will have higher weight and will be prioritized.
 This could be a problem when registering 2 resources with overlaping dynamic URIs, for example `/test/:uri` and `/:test/uri`.
 In this case you have to manually assign weight to the resources to ensure correct prioritization.

 The resources should have one public method for each HTTP method (i.e. get, put, post ...) you want them to process.
-These methods should take 1 argument being `HttpRequest`.
-So their declarations should be :
-- void get(HttpRequest request)
-- void put(HttpRequest request)
-- ...

-These will be called by `MistRequestHandler` which is the core request processor in Mist respectively by matching the currently incoming HTTP methods to matched resource public methods.
+These methods should take 1 argument being `HttpRequest` and must be annotated with `@method(String method_name)`.These will be called by `MistRequestHandler` which is the core request processor in Mist respectively by matching the currently incoming HTTP methods to matched resource public methods.

 `MistResource` also has a method `Map<String,String> getUriParametersMap(HttpRequest request)` to fetch variables from currently processed request, by comparing it to its `uri` property.